TrudeEH/web/content/notes/linux/index.md

 ##### HTrees

-`EXT3` can also use a [index](notes/algorithms_and_data/index.md) instead of a linked list to store directory entries, making lookup times much faster.
+`EXT3` can also use a HTree (similar to a binary tree) instead of a linked list to store directory entries, making lookup times much faster.
 To build the HTree, all filenames are hashed and ordered, making the implementation more complex.
 This feature is disabled by default.

 ##### Scalability